smattes/audit-aws-s3/README.md

 ## Description
-This composite monitors s3 against best practices and optionally emails a report to per the AUDIT&#95;AWS&#95;S3&#95;ALERT&#95;RECIPIENT plan variable.
+This composite monitors s3 against best practices and reports violations and inventory.

 ## Hierarchy